Comparison of the microcanonical population annealing algorithm with the Wang-Landau algorithm: Direct estimation of DoS

 The implementation of the MCPA algorithm is based on a modification~\cite{Rose-2019} of the accelerated population annealing algorithm for GPU~\cite{GPU-PA-2017}, presented in \cite{MS-2024}.
 The simulations were performed on an NVIDIA V100 GPU with a typical replica number $R{=}2^{17}{=}131072$.
 Spins are represented by a single number of type C 'char'.

-We use the cuRAND~\cite{cuRAND} package with the Philox random number generator from the CUDA SL package, which allows us to obtain independent sequences of pseudo-random numbers.
-The largest linear lattice size in our study is $L{=}70$, and about $2{\cdot}n_s {\cdot} L^2 {\approx} 10^5$ random numbers per algorithm step are used to simulate the ceiling/floor in one replica.
+We use the cuRAND~\cite{cuRAND} package with the Philox random number generator from the CUDA SL package, which allows us to obtain independent sequences of pseudorandom numbers for $R$ replicas.
+The largest linear lattice size in our study is $L{=}70$, and about $2{\cdot}n_s {\cdot} L^2 {\approx} 10^5$ random numbers per algorithm step are used to simulate the ceiling / floor in a replica.
 The total number of steps is equal to the number of energy levels, which is $2L^2{-}3 {\approx} 10^4$.
-The total number of random numbers per run of one replica is about $2^{30}$, which is less than the length of Philox stream $2^{64}$.
+The total number of random numbers per run of one replica is about $2^{30}$, which is less than the length of the Philox stream $2^{64}$.

+The total actual computation time of the Potts model ranges from 20 seconds (for $L{=}10$) and 7 minutes (for $L{=}20$) to 13 hours (for $L{=}60$).